racingthebeam/beam256/docs/DESIGN.md

 i think the best way to deal with this is just to... not deal with it. the compiler/assembler can work out how big everything is, and maybe we can have some directives to fill in absolute values, i dunno, never built an assembler or linker before. regardless, punt it into the future.

+# Built-in Functions

+BEAM256 implements a standard library of "built in functions" (BIFs), addressed by numeric index.

+BIF numbers will be mapped to named constants by the assembler's implicit prelude include.

+BIFs are invoked using the `BCALL` mnemonic, which takes two forms:

+  - `BCALL fn, nArgs`: call the specified BIF and discard the return value
+  - `BCALL rX, fn, nArgs`: call the specified BIF and place the return value in register `rX`

+BIF arguments must be `PUSH`'d to the stack; on return, said arguments will have been popped.

+Instruction encoding notes:

+  - register: 7 bits
+  - nargs: 5 bits (max 31 args)
+  - fn: 12 bits (max 4096 BIFs - plenty)

+Ideas for BIFs:

+  - random number generation
+  - trigonometric/other maths functions
+  - fixed-point arithmetic
+  - string handling